tmweigand/PMMoTo/README.md

+# PMMoTo

 ![Tests](https://github.com/tmweigand/PMMoTo/actions/workflows/tests.yml/badge.svg)

 ![logo-1-text](https://github.com/tmweigand/PMMoTo/assets/68024672/5f667c8f-5498-4597-9af0-76fd6a9bc59a)

 ---

-**PMMoto** is a parallel, morphological, multiphase pore-scale simulation toolkit for porous media research.
-It provides efficient, scalable algorithms for simulating XXX in complex geometries using MPI-based parallelization.
+**PMMoTo** (Parallel Morphological Multiphase Toolkit) is an open-source, MPI-parallelized Python/C++ toolkit for simulating multiphase flow and morphological processes in complex porous media.
+PMMoTo provides efficient, scalable algorithms for generating, analyzing, and simulating pore-scale phenomena in 2D and 3D domains, with a focus on high-performance computing and extensibility.

 ---

 ## Features

-- **Parallel domain decomposition** using MPI for large-scale simulations
+- **Parallel domain decomposition** using MPI for distributed-memory simulations
-- **Morphological drainage and imbibition** algorithms
+- **Morphological drainage and imbibition** algorithms for capillary-dominated flow
-- Flexible support for custom porous media generation (e.g., sphere packs, molecular dynamics simulations)
+- **Flexible porous media generation**: random fields, sphere packs, atomistic models, and more
+- **Multiphase simulation**: support for multiple fluid phases and wettability
+- **Distance transforms**: exact Euclidean distance transforms with periodic and distributed support
-- Capillary pressure–saturation curve computation
+- **Capillary pressure–saturation curve computation** and other pore-scale analysis tools
-- Output in parallel VTK formats for visualization
+- **Parallel VTK output** for visualization in ParaView and other tools
-- Modular design for extensibility
+- **Modular, extensible design**: Python/C++ hybrid, easy to add new algorithms

 ---